Average-Case Reductions for $k$-XOR and Tensor PCA: Discrete Resolution for -Sparse .

 where $x\in \Z_q^n$ is the secret, $\alpha = \set{i_{1},\dots,i_{k}}$ is a uniformly random index set, $e \sim \chi \in \Z_q$ is i.i.d. noise, and the coefficients $a_{s} \sim_{\text{i.i.d.}} \unif\paren{\Z_q\setminus 0 }$.

-We extend our discrete equation combination reduction (Lem.~\ref{lem:2path_red}) to $k$-sparse $\lwe$ in \autoref{subsec:resolution_red_lwe}.
-We present a general combination-based reduction for $k$-sparse $\lwe$ in Lemma~\ref{lem:2path_red_lwe} that succeeds whenever the entrywise noise distribution $\chi$ is \emph{combination-stable} (Def.~\ref{def:resolution_stable}).
+We extend our discrete resolution reduction (Lem.~\ref{lem:2path_red}) to $k$-sparse $\lwe$ in \autoref{subsec:resolution_red_lwe}.
+We present a general resolution-based reduction for $k$-sparse $\lwe$ in Lemma~\ref{lem:2path_red_lwe} that succeeds whenever the entrywise noise distribution $\chi$ is \emph{resolution-stable} (Def.~\ref{def:resolution_stable}).
 A noise distribution $\chi$ is cobination-stable if it is closed under subtraction, i.e., subtracting two equations of the form \eqref{eq:entry_Fq_s7} yields an equation of $k'$-sparse $\lwe$ for $k' = 2k - 2a$ for $ a = (\text{\# of canceled indices})$, possibly with a change in the noise parameter.